-BDC will minimise exposure of people and property to the risks of flooding by following the national guidance laid out in NPPF/Planning Practice Guidance (PPG) together with advice from ECC as Lead Local Flood Authority.
+BDC will minimise exposure of people and property to the risks of flooding by following the national guidance laid out in NPPF/ Planning Practice Guidance (PPG) together with advice from ECC as Lead Local Flood Authority.

 A sustainable drainage system (SuDS) is designed to reduce the potential impact of new and existing developments with respect to surface water drainage discharges.
-It should be used wherever possible to reduce problems with increased flash flooding after sudden rain, promote groundwater recharge, enhance biodiversity and provide amenity benefit, unless, following an adequate assessment, soil conditions and/or engineering feasibility dictate otherwise.
+It should be used wherever possible to reduce problems with increased flash flooding after sudden rain, promote groundwater recharge, enhance biodiversity and provide amenity benefit.